Greatest Hits Radio Birmingham & The West Midlands

 Greatest Hits Radio Birmingham & The West Midlands is an Independent Local Radio station based in Birmingham, England, owned and operated by Bauer as part of the Greatest Hits Radio network.
 It broadcasts to the West Midlands.
 The station forms part of Greatest Hits Radio Midlands.

+As of March 2024, the station broadcasts to a weekly audience of 411,000 listeners, according to RAJAR.

 History

 Gold

 Orion Media was formed in 2009, following the purchase of five Midlands-based radio stations – namely BRMB, Mercia, Wyvern, Beacon and Heart 106 from Global for a sale price worth £37.5 million.
 In early 2012, Orion announced plans to rebrand BRMB, Beacon, Mercia and Wyvern into one station as a means of generating greater revenue.
 They were renamed as Free on 26 March 2012.
 Many of these stations had previously operated an AM-based Gold service, all of which had been subsumed over time into Global's Gold network – Orion continued to run the AM stations as part of the Gold network on a franchise agreement, albeit with additional local opt-outs for extra sports coverage, including live football commentaries.